chrisco210/TempHumFirmware/readme.md

 ## TempHumShutdown
 This firmware enables functionality with a external power switch, and only transmits once.
 This is the "final" version of the firmware

+## TempHumShutdown WiFi
+This firmware does the same thing as TempHumShutdown, but uses wifi to send data